software-tools-books/js4ds/_en/testing.md

 (The name `it` was chosen so that when we read tests aloud, it sounds like we're saying, "It should do this or that.")
-When our tests are done,
-we call `done` to signal that we're finished.
+At the end of each test we call `done` to signal that it has finished.
-We need to do this because callbacks run out of order and some tests might take a while to complete, so Mocha needs to know when each one is done.
+We have to do this because callbacks run out of order, so Mocha needs to know when each one completes.

 We can run our tests from the shell by invoking `mocha` and giving it the path to the file that contains the tests: